 The Union Activities Board (UAB) is a student-directed programming network of committees that plan and implement a variety of programs for the campus community.
-The UAB is made up of 6 distinct committees including the Black Students Board, the Diversity Activities Board, the Films Committee, the Speakers and Professional Development Committee, the Concerts and Entertainment Committee, and the Black Students Board.
+The UAB is made up of 6 distinct committees including the Black Students Board, the Diversity Activities Board, the Films Committee, the Speakers and Professional Development Committee, the Concerts and Entertainment Committee and the Leisure and Recreation Committee.
 We also have a marketing team with graphic designers and a social media manager.
 You can visit them online at the UAB website, friend them on the UAB Facebook page, Instagram, or follow them with the UAB Twitter feed!Back To Top

 Fraternity and Sorority Life

 There are over 50 fraternities and sororities at NC State University, each founded to prepare students for society through a values-based fraternal experience.
 These fraternal values are summarized by our Community Pillars: Brotherhood, Scholarship, Service, Leadership, and Sisterhood.
 How organizations enact those values through membership, programs, and activities are what makes each organization unique.
 Fraternities and sororities provide opportunities to get involved, helping students on a large campus build a support network of peers that share similar goals and interests.
 Organizations challenge members to take on new responsibilities, develop their leadership potential, be active within the campus and surrounding communities, and adopt a commitment to volunteerism and civic engagement.
 Fraternities and sororities also provide their members with a unique lifetime membership, connecting them with local graduate and alumni chapters and national alumni groups well after graduation.

 Approximately half of our chapters provide housing for their members with 16 chapters currently living in Greek Village on campus and 5 new homes under construction.
 The University, in partnership with our fraternities and sororities, has committed to redevelop Greek Village over the next 10 years.
 At completion, Greek Village will be home to over 35 different fraternities and sororities in a combination of homes, townhouses and apartments.

 For more information on membership, educational programming, or service opportunities, visit the Department of Fraternity and Sorority Life’s website, the office in 5125 Talley Student Union, or call (919) 513-2910.